by Zoie McNeill

 Zoie McNeill is a recent MA grad from Central European University in Political Science with a specialization in gendered politics.
 Right now they are researching the intersections of rural LGBT politics and environmental humanities in Appalachia and are working as an editor for the massively popular zine, Queer Appalachia, and their own creation, Marx in the Mountains.
-They recently had a chapter proposal accepted for the book, The Palgrave Handbook of Queer and Trans Feminisms in Contemporary Performance, and will have their art exhibited at the Queering the Mountainside Exhibition in NC and Queer Appalachia’s exhibition in TN.
+They recently had a chapter proposal accepted for the book, The Palgrave Handbook of Queer and Trans Feminisms in Contemporary Performance, and will have their art exhibited at the Queering the Mountainside Exhibition in North Carolina and Queer Appalachia‘s exhibition in Tennessee.

 * * *

 We here at The Activist History Review are always working to expand and develop our mission, vision, and goals for the future.
 These efforts sometimes necessitate a budget slightly larger than our own pockets.
 If you have enjoyed reading the content we host here on the site, please consider donating to our cause.